Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

 The function $f$ is called a \term{regularizer}, and the formulation~\eqref{eq:lin-inv-gen} is called a \term{regularized linear inverse problem}.
 To illustrate the kinds of regularizers that arise in practice, we highlight two familiar examples.

-\begin{example}[Sparse vectors] When the vector $\vct{x}_0$ is known to be sparse, we can minimize the $\ell_1$ norm to look for sparse solutions of the inverse problem.
+\begin{example}[Sparse vectors] When the vector $\vct{x}_0$ is known to be sparse, we can minimize the $\ell_1$ norm to look for a sparse solution to the inverse problem.
 Repeating~\eqref{eqn:l1-min}, we have the optimization

 This approach was proposed by Chen et al.~\cite{CDS:01}, motivated by work in geophysics~\cite{CM:73,SS:86}. \end{example}